embedded-office/canopen-stack/docs/_api_node/co-node-init.md

 <!--more-->

-### Description
+## Description

-The specification of the CANopen node, and the CANopen node object itself is given as parameter.
+The specification of the CANopen node, and the CANopen node object itself is given as a parameter.

-#### Prototype
+### Prototype

 ```c
 void CONodeInit(CO_NODE *node, CO_NODE_SPEC *spec);